befeleme/pyp2spec/README.md

 The produced spec files must be compliant with the current [Python Packaging Guidelines](https://docs.fedoraproject.org/en-US/packaging-guidelines/Python/) (in effect since 2021).
 It utilizes the benefits of [pyproject-rpm-macros](https://src.fedoraproject.org/rpms/pyproject-rpm-macros).

+This project's maturity state is alpha.
+Its API may be a subject of change.

 ## What it does

 `pyp2spec` gathers all the necessary information from PyPI to produce a valid